 Art & Spirituality Interfaith Forum, meeting monthly in Ipswich, Suffolk

-Why not come along and join our monthly Ipswich-based Interfaith "Art & Spirituality" discussion forum: a friendly, informal, inclusive group that exists to share ideas about the expression of spirituality through visual art and poetry.
+All open minds are warmly invited to join our monthly Ipswich-based Interfaith "Art & Spirituality" forum: a friendly, informal, inclusive group that exists to share ideas about the expression of spirituality through visual art and poetry.
 Free Entry.
 Just turn up!

-Our next Art & Spirituality group discussion will take place on Tuesday 14th November 2017, 10.30 am - 12.00 noon, when Robert Kensit will present a talk about Music:
+Our next Art & Spirituality forum will take place on Tuesday 9th January 2018, 10.30 am - 12.00 noon, when our topic will be "Stories, Signs and Symbols", introduced by Charlotte Stewart: